DongLab-DevTools/Android-Crash-Report-Activity/README.md

 ## Overview

-Android-Crash-Report-Activity is a crash reporting library that displays detailed crash information in a user-friendly UI when your app crashes.
-Instead of just showing the standard Android crash dialog, this library provides comprehensive crash details including app info, device info, memory status, network status, and stack traces.
+Android-Crash-Report-Activity is a debug library that displays crash information in a UI when the app terminates due to a crash.

+It provides comprehensive crash details including app information, device information, memory status, network status, and stack trace.

 | Sample Screen | Crash Info Screen 1 | Crash Info Screen 2 | Share Feature |
 |---------|----------------|----------------|----------------|